COMPARE REMOVAL QUOTES

 Change of Address Checklist

-Moving home is one of the most stressful events in your life, affecting everything from your credit record to your taxes and administration.
-You’ll need to notify the Postal Service, The IRS, and similar public offices.
-Your utilities will need to be arranged at your new home, and your credit card companies will need to know where to send your statements.
 A change of address checklist can seem daunting at first glance, but if you check off all the relevant tasks, you’ll avoid the chaos of unpaid accounts and lost mail.
-Thanks to the internet, many of your notifications can be handled from your household computer, so don’t let the process intimidate you.
+Many of your notifications can be handled by your household computer, so don’t let the process intimidate you.

 1) The Post Office